Proxima89/secure-access-system/README.md

 ## Usage

-Note: This repo is focused mainly on the software part of the system.
+Note: This repo is focused mainly on the software side of the system.

 1. Before a user is granted access to a secured building, an RFID tag will be linked with their credentials (names), after running the `save_user.py` file inside python environment.
 The file `save_user.py` can also rewrite if already user exist on the table.